hnyls2002/Mx-Compiler/doc/notes.md

 - Traverse the `AST` and check the semantic.
 Require a class which is extended from `ASTVisitor` and implement the `visit` method for every type of node.

 - **Types and Scopes Handling**
-  - Recording the `typename` , `varname` , `methodname` and dimentions of multi-dimentional array.
+  - Recording the `typename` , `varname` , `methodname` and demensions of multi-demensional array.
 Noticing that one class cannot have an inner class, and can only be defined globally.
   - `BaseType` class for recording the above information.